DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 ## Setup

-Before you begin any section bleow please complete these steps:
+Before you begin any section below please complete these steps:

     1. Create a new Java package named `ie.atu.exceptions`.
 Use the **JAVA PROJECTS** pane on the left to create this package.
     2. Inside this package, create a class named `Main`.